-Selecting an object that is being dimensioned only.
+Selecting the object that is being dimensioned only.
 The dimension text will follow the object in its alignment plane only.
 The dimension extensions will expand/contract to keep the relationship between dimension and object being dimensioned.

 Selecting the dimension object only.
 It is important to note that the dimension cannot be moved on its own if it is referenced by a design object.
 To move the dimension only, it must first be detached from the objects it is dimensioning.

 The dimension's value automatically updates as its start or end points are moved.
 Likewise, if the position of the object that either reference point of the dimension is anchored to is changed, the dimension will update and expand/contract to reflect this.

 When the reference or references to which a dimension object is attached are deleted, a dialog will appear, asking whether the dimension should also be deleted.
 If the dimension is not deleted, it remains in the workspace, but non-referenced.